twigphp/Twig/doc/tests/empty.rst

 ``empty``
 =========

-``empty`` checks if a variable is an empty string, an empty array, an empty mapping, exactly ``false``, or exactly ``null``.
+``empty`` checks if a variable is an empty string, an empty sequence, an empty mapping, exactly ``false``, or exactly ``null``.

 For objects that implement the ``Countable`` interface, ``empty`` will check the